 Benefits of a Raw Dog Diet

-One of the most significant advantages of feeding dogs raw food is that it is the most natural and instinctive way dogs enjoy food: it’s very tasty, it has high water content and contains no processed ingredients.
-After a few weeks on a biologically appropriate raw diet, physical benefits will become observable but the best pros of a raw dog diet happen under the hood.
+One of the most significant advantages of feeding dogs raw food is that it is the most natural and instinctive way dogs enjoy food.
+The food has a high water content, is very tasty, and contains no processed ingredients.
+After a few weeks of consuming a biologically appropriate raw diet, physical benefits will become observable.
+These include a healthier coat and skin.

 No More Processed Foods